proplot-dev/proplot/docs/showcase.rst

 Helvetica and makes it the default.

 In my opinion, Helvetica is much more professional-looking than the DejaVu Sans.
-Easily change the default font by modifying your ``.proplotrc`` (see documentation).
+You can change the default font by modifying your ``.proplotrc`` (see documentation).

 .. code:: ipython3